 - Add animated content to your infographic for better engagement.

-And once your infographic is ready, feel free to download it to the computer and publish at your website later, or share it on social media right away, directly from the Crello interface.
+And once your infographic is ready, feel free to download it to the computer and publish at your website later, or share it on social media right away, directly from the Crello (Now VistaCreate) interface.

-Among the tons of free infographic makers available for Joomla and WordPress users today, Crello appears to be one of the most multi-functional yet super easy-in-use.
+Among the tons of free infographic makers available for Joomla and WordPress users today, Crello (Now VistaCreate) appears to be one of the most multi-functional yet super easy-in-use.
 Why not sign up for it today (it's free!) and get the most out of their features for your website's content success?

 And which one is your favorite infographic maker?
 Or, maybe you prefer not using this content format on your website?
 Don't hesitate to share your thoughts in the comments below.